hyperledger/fabric-ca/README.md

 ```
 ...
 "driver":"mysql",
-"data_source":"root:rootpw@tcp(localhost:3306)/cop?parseTime=true&tls=custom",
+"data_source":"root:rootpw@tcp(localhost:3306)/fabric-ca?parseTime=true&tls=custom",
 ...
 ```

-In the configuration file for the COP server, we need to define the elements below to establish a secure connection between COP server and MySQL server.
+In the configuration file for the fabric-ca server, we need to define the elements below to establish a secure connection between fabric-ca server and MySQL server.
 If the database server requires client authentication that a client cert and key file needs to be provided.